Release Date: March 11, 2014 This content is archived.

 BUFFALO, N.Y. -- The University at Buffalo School of Management has again been ranked a ‘best business school’ by U.S. News and World Report in its annual ranking of MBA programs.

-The UB School of Management was ranked No. 89, out of 441 MBA programs surveyed.
+The UB School of Management was ranked No. 74 out of 453 MBA programs surveyed, up another spot from last year’s 14 place jump.
 The MBA ranking is part of U.S. News and World Report’s ranking of “America’s Best Graduate Schools.”

 The ranking is based on three major areas: quality assessment, placement success and student selectivity.
 The quality assessment is worth 40 percent of the survey and includes a recruiter assessment by the companies that hire the school’s graduates and a peer evaluation by other B-school deans and directors.
 Placement success, worth 35 percent of the ranking, is based on the graduates’ mean starting salary and the employment rate at graduation and three months afterward.
 The final 25 percent of the ranking is based on how selective schools are in their admission criteria, including GMAT scores, undergraduate GPA and acceptance rate.

-A number of other graduate programs at the University at Buffalo were ranked as well.
-For more information, visit http://www.buffalo.edu/news/13264.
+Several other graduate programs at the University at Buffalo were ranked as well.
+For more information, visit http://www.buffalo.edu/news/releases/2014/03/015.html.